 When you get a full municipal lien search on your property, details like the current water and sewer and any associated special assessments by the governing jurisdiction will be revealed to you before closing.
 Be sure to ask your title agent, real estate agent, or real estate attorney about these hidden municipal issues during the inspection period or, better yet, before you make an offer.
 The report should reflect recent information on the property, so be sure that there was a meter reading for that month done and the current charges are reflected.

-The underwriter for your owner’s title insurance policy will make sure that one of their agents orders a lien search of municipal records to show that all water, sewer, gas and other municipal utility bills are paid as well as to determine if there are any outstanding special assessments in order to remove requirements/exceptions from the title commitment.
+The underwriter for your owner’s title insurance policy will make sure that one of their agents orders a lien search of municipal records to show that all water, sewer, gas, and other municipal utility bills are paid as well as to determine if there are any outstanding special assessments in order to remove requirements/exceptions from the title commitment.
 The municipal lien search is one of the items in the closing costs.
-Take a look at your contract to make sure it is listed and to see if the you, the buyer, or the seller will be responsible for the cost.
+Take a look at your contract to make sure it is listed and to see if you, the buyer, or the seller will be responsible for the cost.

-This is one of many the reasons why getting an owner’s title insurance policy is good for your investment!
+This is one of many reasons why getting an owner’s title insurance policy is good for your investment!
 There will be additional real estate due diligence done on your behalf by knowledgeable professionals.
 If any issues arise after the closing like a utility lien from the municipality, your title insurance policy will help resolve these issues.
 Otherwise, without the utility and title search, you will be forced to foot the bill.